"Tudek Dog Park"

 - One area for dogs 30 lbs. or more;

-- One area for dogus up to 30 lbs.;
+- One area for dogs up to 30 lbs.;

-- One area that is kept closed to permit turf renovations.
-The closed area is rotated across the 3 areas as required.
+- One reserve area is kept closed to provide for turf renovations.

 Dog Park Rules